 $549 */year per teacher

-$449*/year per teacher when you commit to two or more years—this locks in your pricing (and you don’t have to pay for more than one year up-front)
+$449*/year per teacher when you commit to three or more years—this locks in your pricing (and you don’t have to pay for more than one year up-front)

 *plus 8% Leader Package